Memba/grunt-blog/README.md

 > A grunt plugin to organize content and generate indexes for [Memba Mini Blog Engine](http://miniblog.memba.com).

+## Overview

+This plugin works as a component of [Memba Mini Blog Engine](http://miniblog.memba.com).
+It performs 3 tasks:
+1) Analysing and updating the markdown in all the md files located in the *new* directory,
+2) Copying the new updated files in a chronological hierarchy under the *archive* directory,
+3) Indexing these files in the form of an RSS file at the root of teh *archive* directory.

+__Note: the plugin does not yet handle media files.__

 ## Getting Started
 This plugin requires Grunt `~0.4.2`